Mat2801/Project-1-Iconic-Car-Meet/README.md

 ---

 ## Credits
-Text for about us section was copied from santapod raceway.
+Text for about us section was copied from [santapod raceway.
 (Text has been edited for my website purpose) Youtube for the basic structure of my forms
 Youtube for the basic hamburger menu

 ### 6.1.
 Media
 - Personal images taken myself and edited using [funkypic](https://www.befunky.com/) and [windows editor](https://www.microsoft.com/en-us/windows/photo-movie-editor).
 - [unsplash](https://unsplash.com/images/stock/non-copyrighted) used for the images on the forms.
+- Text for about us section was copied from [santapod raceway](https://santapod.co.uk/).
+(Text has been edited for my website purpose)
+- [Youtube](https://www.youtube.com/) for the basic structure of my forms and the hamburger menu.

 ### 6.2.
 Acknowledgements
 [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) for the incredible mentoring support.